British Ambassador to Sweden

 Travel Advice for Sweden.
 Information, news and updates for Sweden to ensure you stay safe, avoid problems, and make informed decisions when living or traveling in Sweden.

+For information on how to legalise documents please click here.
 How to get offical confirmation that your UK public documentation is genuine so it can be accepted by foreign authoritites.
 The UK does not require any documents to be legalised for use within the UK.

 - Living in Sweden